arhipochki/FamEmu/README.md

+# FamEmu

-# FamEmu written in Rust
+FamEmu is an app written in Rust to emulate Famicom.
+Currently dropped due to lack of time.

 ### Note: to compile SDL2 on Windows, do this:
 1. Download from https://www.libsdl.org/ SDL2-devel for msvc